thereeceshow/Resources/unused projects/real estate listings.md

 To complete the assignment, you must:

-1. Create a public repo in your personal Github account.
+1. Create a public repo in your personal GitHub account.
 2. Create HTML, JS, and markdown files and add them to your project.
-3. Push your code to Github.
+3. Push your code to GitHub.
 4. Deploy your application to Heroku.

 Bootstrap 3 or 4 should be used for basic styling.
 Do not spend time customizing the CSS; use only Bootstrap classes.